zhangyaoyuan/Housing-Price-and-Salary/README.md

 **Project plan**:

-&ensp; 1.complete the crawling data before December 28
+&ensp; 1. complete the crawling data before December 28

-&ensp; 2.Data analysis will be completed before December 31
+&ensp; 2.
+Data analysis will be completed before December 31

-&ensp; 3.Before 6 January, complete the document arrangement of each part and upload all the project document
+&ensp; 3.
+Before 6 January, complete the document arrangement of each part and upload all the project document